 By 1913, 1,348,408 acres were available for settlement, marking a significant shift in land ownership and use, although not all lands were sold as planned.

-Read also: History of the Sioux Tribe: A chronicle of survival and identity
+Read also: History of the Sioux Tribe

 Culture and tribes of the Fort Peck Indian Reservation